sagardesai16/iOSAssessment/README.md

 - Display list of articles by NY Times
 - Details of article

+## Project Structure
+- 📁 StoryBoard : StoaryBoards used for the project.
+Currently we have only one ie. Main.storyBoard
+- 📁 ViewControllers    : All UIViewControllers of the project
+- 📁 Views : Custom views
+- 📁 Extensions    : All extensions
+- 📁 Utility    : General content
+- 📁 NetworkManager    : All classes related to Network layer (URLSessions)

 ##### Dependencies
 Make sure you have CocoaPods installed and then run: pod install